v-poghosyan/blog/_pages/about.md

 ### 🎓 Education

 After graduating from community college in 2018, I transfered to [UCLA](https://www.ucla.edu/) where I pursued my undergraduate studies in Applied Mathematics.
-In 2020, having graduated from UCLA with honors, I enrolled in the M.S. in Computer Science program @ [UT Austin](https://www.utexas.edu/).
+In 2020, having graduated from UCLA, I enrolled in the M.S. in Computer Science program @ [UT Austin](https://www.utexas.edu/).

 ### 💻 Work